 In the meantime, manufacturers have been working to shrink and lighten four-stroke engines, and you can see that research coming to market in a variety of new marine and lawn-care products.

-For more information on two-stroke engines and related topics, check out the links on the next page.
+For more information on two-stroke engines and related topics, check out the links below.